- Advice and information

 If you would like to complain about your care and treatment in hospital, you can use the NHS complaints procedure.
 A court may have sent you to hospital.

-See our webpage on Complaints - NHS and social services for more information.
+On our webpage on Complaining about the NHS or social services you can find more information.

-Depending on what you’re complaining about, you can include information in your complaint on things like.
+Depending on what you are complaining about, you can include information in your complaint on things like.

 - The court in question.